DIVORCE IN HAWAII

 other personal documents

-Prior to scheduling a consultation, it is very helpful to work on one of our questionnaires, to assist us in understanding your situation.
+Take a look at our handy Divorce Issues Checklist, which can help our experienced Honolulu divorce attorneys organize your thoughts and positions on the different issues in your divorce.
+It is helpful to work on one of our questionnaires prior to a consult, to assist in understanding your situation.
 We have three different Divorce Questionnaires, all in Adobe(R) Acrobat(R), or .pdf format:

 If you do not have Adobe Acrobat(R) or Adobe Acrobat Reader(R), you can go to the Adobe (R) website to get Adobe Acrobat Reader(R) for free.